sssskipjack/CIFAR-10-Classification-model/README.md

 ![loss](/model%205%20accuracy%20and%20validation%20accuracy.png)
 ![Accuracy](/model%205%20validation%20loss%20and%20loss.png)

 This time, I had a validation accuracy of 0.70, which is significantly higher.
+Simply by increasing the data set, I was able to improve my model by almost 20 percent

 #### Optimization 6